1. What is the difference between the offertory, building fund, and the capital campaign?

 We would love for you to be an active part of our growing church community!
 To get involved, please contact Tim Freeman, Chairman of the Building Committee at tbfreeman@aol.com.
 To get involved with our various church ministries, please see our Ministries and Organizations page.

-The Special Use Permit approved by Prince William County proscribes 2 Phases: 1) Phase 1 has been permitted to be a combination Parish Center (which is effectively a small church) of up to 550 seats and other support space; 2) Phase 2 is permitted to include a school (K-8) and a larger church (up to 1000 seats).
+The Special Use Permit approved by Prince William County proscribes 2 Phases: 1) Phase 1 has been permitted to be a combination Parish Center (which is effectively a small church) and other support space; 2) Phase 2 is permitted to include a school (K-8) and a larger church (up to 1,000 seats).
 Based on our priorities and affordability, Phase 1 resources will be focused initially on constructing a space for worship (i.e., a small church that can later be converted to a parish center after Phase 2 is constructed).

 The website is frequently updated to provide the latest status.
 For additional information, please contact Tim Freeman, Building Committee Chairman at tbfreeman@aol.com.